lullaby6/soulbound-enchantment-data-pack/README.md

 # Soulbound Enchantment

-The `Soulbound` enchantment return the item to you upon death.
+The `Soulbound` enchantment returns your item upon death.

 The enchantment can be obtained from the enchantment table, loot chests or trading with villagers.